ignite/cli/readme.md

 This command generates a type `Post` with two fields: `title` and `body`.

-To add a post run `blogcli tx blog create-post "My title" "This is a blog" --from=me`.
+To add a post run `blogcli tx blog create-post "My title" "This is a blog" --from=user1`.

 ## More tutorials
 * [Blog (video) tutorial](https://www.youtube.com/watch?v=rmbPjCGDXek): get started with your first blockchain